 What are the differences between PSIA and PSIG?
 PSIA vs PSIG

-From the above discussion we can interpret the main differences between PSIA and PSIG are as follows:
+From the above discussion, we can interpret the main differences between PSIA and PSIG as follows:

 - PSIA can never be negative but PSIG can be negative.
 Vacuum pressures in PSIG below atmospheric pressures are negative.